 - Discoloration of the tooth

-Root Canal Therapy at Park Avenue Dental
+Root Canal Prevention at Park Avenue Dental

 If you are concerned that your tooth may have an infection in the root canal, contact us today to schedule an appointment.
-We will work with you to give you timely care and give your teeth the best treatment available.
+We will work with you to give you timely care and give your teeth the best care available.